apple/foundationdb/documentation/sphinx/source/disk-snapshot-backup.rst

 .. _disk-snapshot-backups:

 #################################
-Disk Snapshot Backup and Restore
+Disk snapshot backup and Restore
 #################################

 This document covers disk snapshot based backup and restoration of a FoundationDB database.
 This tool leverages disk level snapshots and gets a point-in-time consistent copy of the database.
-The disk snapshot backup can be used to provide additional level of protection in case of hardware or software failures, test and development purposes or for compliance reasons.
+The disk snapshot backup can be used to provide an additional level of protection in case of hardware or software failures, test and development purposes or for compliance reasons.

 .. _disk-snapshot-backup-introduction: